thchr/Crystalline.jl/docs/src/irreps.md

 which returns a dictionary of `LGIrrep`s, indexed by k-labels given as `String`s, corresponding to different little groups.
 In general, we include all the little groups included in ISOTROPY; unfortunately, there is no strict guarantee that this includes a full listing of all inequivalent irreps (although it is typically true).
 The listing typically contains both special points, lines, and planes (and also always the general point).

-We can inspect the irreps of any particular point point accessing it via its label.
+We can inspect the small irreps of any particular **k**-point, accessing it via its canonical label.
-As before, we can construct associated character tables:
+As before, it is most instructive to inspects the associated character tables:
 ```@example lgirs
 lgirs = lgirsd["Γ"] # small irreps at the Γ point
-CharacterTable(lgirs)
+characters(lgirs)
 ```

 ## Space group irreps